Silviumuraru90/RybkaCore/README.md

 ✅ Colored log output based on log-level types (INFO, WARN, FATAL and DEBUG / VERBOSE / HIGH_VERBOSITY) <br>
 ✅ Timestamp added on bot's actions - logs, back-ups, trades, etc <br>
 ✅ Cross-OS support (Win / Linux-based) <br>
-✅ Checks which amount of the USDT is locked (in limit / stop orders, etc.) and avoids using it <br>
+✅ Checks which amount of the stablecoin is locked (in limit / stop orders, etc.) and avoids using it <br>
 ✅ Local files check-up on each start / restart action, even integrity check for files' values <br>
 ✅ Telegram notifier (passive mode) <br>
 ✅ Telegram listener (interactive mode) <br>
 ✅ Controls the resulted `output files`' size
 ✅ Implementation of an `always buy` policy in which it will always buy when the price goes up and has nothing / close to nothing to sell for a better profitability over the same timeframe & graph positioning of the currency-to-stable-coin raport <br>
-✅ `Safety net` implementation for USDT <br>
+✅ `Safety net` implementation for the preferred stablecoin <br>
 ✅ Various `graphs` generated on the spot and provided via Telegram <br>
-✅ When it remains without too much currency for trade fees (BNB) - it will automatically convert between 10 and 15 USDT into BNB.
-This, of course, doesn't take from the safety net of USDT <br>
+✅ When it remains without too much currency for trade fees (BNB) - it will automatically convert between 10 and 15 stablecoins into BNB.
+This, of course, doesn't take from the safety net of the stablecoin <br>
 ✅ Added a submode to allow only BUYs and no SELLs.
 Can be controlled via a weight and of course - remotely, via Telegram <br>
 ✅ Added a submode to allow only SELLs and no BUYs.
 Can be controlled via a weight and of course - remotely, via Telegram <br>